 been up and down in Zion, from Ynys Mon to Cardiff Bay.

-enjoy the journey, why not come another day?
+If you enjoyed the journey, why not come another day?

 Gosh what a journey and I'll have you know it took me about 55 minutess to write, and 3 hours to get the spelling correct.